bhanujabhatt/VR_Assignment1_BhanujaBhatt_MT2024030/readme.md

  ### USING CV2 Stitcher_create()

-Image Loading: Reads images and converts them to RGB for proper visualization.
+1)Image Loading: Reads images and converts them to RGB for proper visualization.

-Stitching Process:
+2)Stitching Process:<br>

-Uses OpenCV’s Stitcher_create() to perform automatic image stitching.
+Uses OpenCV’s Stitcher_create() to perform automatic image stitching.<br>

-If successful, saves and displays the stitched output.
+If successful, saves and displays the stitched output.<br>

 ![alt text](<output images/pre output using cv2 stiching.png>)

-Post-Processing:
+3)Post-Processing:

-Applies a border to the stitched image to prevent cropping artifacts.
+Applies a border to the stitched image to prevent cropping artifacts.<br>

 ![alt text](<output images/mask using cv2 pre stching.png>)

-Converts the stitched image to grayscale and applies thresholding.
+4)Converts the stitched image to grayscale and applies thresholding.

-Detects external contours and refines the mask using erosion.
+5)Detects external contours and refines the mask using erosion.

 ![alt text](<output images/finalmask using cv2.png>)

-Extracts the bounding rectangle and crops the final output.
+6)Extracts the bounding rectangle and crops the final output.

-Final Output: Saves the refined image and displays it using Matplotlib.
+7)Final Output: Saves the refined image and displays it using Matplotlib.

 ![alt text](<output images/stiched image using cv2.png>)